Token Erasure as a Footprint of Implicit Vocabulary Items in LLMs

 bibliography

 Sheridan Feucht, David Atkinson, Byron Wallace, and David Bau."Token Erasure as a Footprint of Implicit Vocabulary Items in LLMs."
-Preprint, arXiv:2406.20086 (2023).
+Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP 2024).

 bibtex